Sue Hewitt writes from Australia:

 It started with a google search for an image of The Royal Oak.
 In the section about the Whittlesford Charity Farms is a paragraph relating to a tenant James Moore and Joshua Brazier.
 Joshua (my 3x great grandfather) is the ‘natural born son by Mary Brazier’ according to James Moore’s will of 1837.

-And from South Africa, Milke Mortlock has found us as well.
+And from South Africa, Mike Mortlock has found us as well.
 He writes:

 My great uncle’s father, Charles Mortlock, was born on Lilekilew Farm, (or probably called Tilekiln Farm?), Finchingfield.
 He was baptised on 1st November, 1840.
 They moved to Prentice’s Farm, Hempstead in 1846.
 Prior to this, his father (born in Hempstead) was a steward to a Mr Fane at Bull Bridge.